rezendeneto/AspMVC5WithAngular2/README.md

 # AspMVC5WithAngular2
-This is a ASP MVC 5 application which uses Angular 2
+This is an ASP MVC 5 application which uses Angular 2